Doctor Who series 9: Filming

 Filming and principal photography for the ninth series began on 5 January 2015 in Cardiff, with "Under the Lake" and "Before the Flood" making up the first production block.
 The read-through for the first block took place on 18 December 2014.
 The second production block consisted of two of Steven Moffat's episodes, the opening two-parter.
 Filming for the story took place in Tenerife, Spain, in February 2015, directed by Hettie MacDonald, who directed the 2007 episode "Blink".

 On 30 March 2015, it was announced that Ed Bazalgette would direct two episodes, one written by Jamie Mathieson and Steven Moffat and the other by Catherine Tregenna.
 On 8 May 2015, the BBC announced that filming had started on a two-part episode written by Peter Harness and directed by Daniel Nettheim.
 On 10 June 2015, it was revealed by the BBC that filming for Block 5 had begun with Justin Molotnikov directing "Face the Raven", written by Sarah Dollard.
 On 1 July 2015, the BBC confirmed that Rachel Talalay would return to direct the final two episodes of the series, both written by Steven Moffat.

 Production blocks were arranged as follows:

 Release

 Promotion

 On 9 July 2015, the first trailer for the series was released, alongside the confirmation of the airdate of "The Magician's Apprentice".
-The same day, Capaldi, Coleman, Gomez and Moffat promoted the series at San Diego Comic-Con International.
+The same day, Capaldi, Coleman, Gomez and Moffat promoted the series at San Diego Comic-Con.
 On 12 August 2015, the second trailer for the series was released.
 A prologue to the series was released online on 11 September 2015.
 A prequel to the series, entitled "The Doctor's Meditation", was released on 15 September 2015 exclusively shown as part of a 3D cinematic release of the previous series' finale.